fabric8-quickstarts/spring-boot-camel-amq/README.md

 # Spring Boot, Camel and ActiveMQ QuickStart

-This quickstart demonstrates how to connect a Spring-Boot application to an ActiveMQ broker and use JMS messaging between two Camel routes using Kubernetes or OpenShift.
+This quickstart shows how to connect a Spring-Boot application to an A-MQ xPaaS message broker and use JMS messaging between two Camel routes using OpenShift.

-In this example we will use two containers, one container to run as a ActiveMQ broker, and another as a client to the broker, where the Camel routes is running.

-This quickstart requires the ActiveMQ broker has been deployed and running first.
-This can be done from the web console from the `Apps` page, and then install the `messaging` application.

 ### Building